Records published April 20, 2023

 Arrest

-WILLMAR — A two-vehicle crash was reported at 8:01 a.m.
-Wednesday at the intersection of First Street South and Trott Avenue Southeast.
+WILLMAR — A Willmar police officer reported a crash at 12:28 p.m.
+Thursday in the 2100 block of First Street South.
 No injuries were listed in the report.

 Fraud

+BELGRADE — A caller in the 25400 block of 50th Street Northeast reported at 2:45 p.m.
+Wednesday that a credit card was opened in their name.

-WILLMAR — A caller reported at 3:35 p.m.
-Tuesday damage done to their windshield overnight in the 300 block of Ferring Street Southeast.
+WILLMAR — A report of shoplifting was made at 4:33 p.m.
+Wednesday in the 700 block of 19th Avenue Southeast.

 ADVERTISEMENT